Presheaves of symmetric tensor categories and nets of C*-algebras: Nets and presheaves over posets.

-{\bf Net bundles, flat connections and cocycles.} In this paragraph we describe some results of \cite[\S 3-4]{RR06} from a categorical viewpoint.
-The following considerations hold also for nets with fibres that are objects of generic categories, as the category of small \sC categories with arrows \sC functors (which shall be used in the sequel).
+{\bf Net bundles, flat connections and cocycles.} We describe some results of \cite[\S 3-4]{RR06} from a categorical viewpoint.
+The following considerations also hold for nets with fibres that are objects of generic categories, as the category of small \sC categories with arrows *-functors (which shall be used in the sequel).

-A net $\efB = (B,\jmath)_K$ is said to be a {\em net bundle} whenever each $\jmath_{o'o}$ is an isomorphism, and in this case it is customary to take a {\em standard fibre} $F := B_a$, with $a \in K$ fixed.
-In the sequel, a net bundle with standard fibre $F$ will be denoted by
+A net $\efB = (B,\jmath)_K$ is said to be a \emph{net bundle} whenever $\jmath_{o'o}$ is an isomorphism for all $o \leq o'$, and in this case it is customary to fix $a \in K$ and define the \emph{standard fibre} $X := B_a$.
+In the sequel, a net bundle with standard fibre $X$ will be denoted by